Richard Huckle: Background and initial arrest

 Police officers from Task Force Argos had been aware of a network of paedophiles operating on a dark web network called The Love Zone (TLZ).
 They noticed one member who always made posts using the unusual greeting "hiyas" and had a distinctive freckle on one of his fingers.
 Officers used social media and chat rooms to track down the individual, eventually finding a Facebook page that appeared to be a match.
 The profile was fake but photos of a vehicle led police to Shannon McCoole, a care worker from Adelaide, South Australia.
 A warrant was issued for the arrest of McCoole.
 Upon entering his house, police discovered that McCoole was online and running his website at the time.

 Police assumed the identity of McCoole and ran his site to catch other paedophiles, arresting hundreds, as well as rescuing 85 children from harm.
 One member that stood out was Huckle, due to the number of children he had abused and the brashness of his posts.
 After discovering his real identity, they learned that he was due to return to the United Kingdom to spend Christmas with his family and immediately alerted the National Crime Agency.

 On 19 December 2014, Huckle was arrested by officers from Britain's National Crime Agency at London's Gatwick Airport and questioned on suspicion of serious offences against children.
-His arrest followed an earlier tip-off from Task Force Argos, a highly specialised branch of Australia's Queensland Police Service responsible for the investigation of online child exploitation and abuse.
+His arrest followed an earlier tip-off from Task Force Argos.
 Huckle initially refused to answer questions and was bailed under the condition that he stay at his parents' house, though his laptop was seized.
 The following day, he admitted the child sex abuse to his mother, who became extremely angry.
 She and his father immediately called the police to take him away.

 Huckle had been granted bail under the conditions that he live at his parents' address while investigations were in progress.
 Huckle had no criminal record and was in no positions of responsibility concerning minors.
 The police therefore after interviewing him released him temporarily, as it would take time to analyse and retrieve evidence from seized computer equipment.
 In his initial police interview, Huckle made no comment throughout.
 On the following day, when out on bail, he was confronted by his mother about the allegations.
 Huckle drunkenly admitted to raping children aged three to thirteen, at which point his parents refused to allow him to remain in the house.
 They contacted the police and implored them to arrest him.
 He returned to police custody.